nataliaberrios/tsunami-wave-focusing/README.md

-# Tsunami Wave Focusing at Mavericks
+# Tsunami propagation and wave focusing at Mavericks, CA

-2D shallow-water tsunami simulation showing how the underwater ridge at Mavericks, California focuses incoming wave energy onto that stretch of coastline compared to adjacent areas.
+2D shallow-water tsunami simulation that attempts to reproduce theoretical tsunami propagation, and show how bathymetric variations at
+Mavericks, California focus incoming wave energy onto that stretch of coastline compared to adjacent areas.

 ## Scientific question
+How well do finite-difference shallow water models reproduce theoretical tsunami propagation?

+To explore this, the jupyter notebook creates figures comparing the simulation outputs to theoretical expressions for the wave speed (c = sqrt(gH)) and Green's law (which predicts how wave amplitude should increase as water depth decreases).

-Does the continental shelf bathymetry along the northern California coast preferentially focus long wavelength wave energy onto the Mavericks location?
+Does the continental shelf bathymetry along the northern California coast preferentially focus waves onto the Mavericks location?

-Running the Mavericks simulation should demonstrate that the answer to this question: yes, peak coastal amplitude occurs within 5 km of Mavericks, driven by refraction over the offshore ridge.
+Running the Mavericks simulation in the Jupyter notebook demonstrates that the answer to this question: yes, peak coastal amplitude occurs within 5 km of Mavericks, probably due to waves traveling over an offshore ridge as they approach the coast.

 ## Files